CHIPSTER26/TicTacToe/README.md

 such as CSS variable, array destructoring, and also Kasun shows me about CSS animation and transition, I also look at MDN for sounds and sound control, volume start at 10%

 ## Known Bugs

-no bug i think at this stage, unless you found one.
-Last bug i fixed when it turn out that playing music at start is not supported by browser, so we have you button to start the sound. also i copy startgame function and make another name called restartgame to fix it.
+Last bug i fixed when it turn out that playing music at start is not supported by browser, so we need to put button to start the sound. also i copy startgame function and make another name called restartgame to fix it.
+I am also will be adding more features and will encounter bugs for sure.

 ## Future features (Or you can call this Wishlist)